 Only a narrow coastal strip of the Southern coast of Crimea is characterized by sub-tropical (Mediterranean) climate.

 The climate in Ukraine largely changes in line with the global pace.
 At this point, Ukraine is not among the countries most vulnerable to the global dynamics of climate change, reports the UN international group of experts.
 However, a permanent rise in the average annual temperature may result in dramatic transformations in a vast part of Ukraine’s physical and climatic landscape.
 The Carpathian, Southern and South-Eastern regions of Ukraine will be the most vulnerable.
 A rise in humidity resulting in flooding is projected for the Carpathian area, while Southern and South-Eastern Ukraine may experience lengthy droughts and desertification of vast territories.

 Ukrainian researchers believe that the country’s climate has already become less continental and is growing more similar to a maritime climate in some areas.
 These transformations have triggered a shift of climate zones that are slowly moving northward and are changing the natural system as they destroy natural ecosystems.
 The forest-steppe parts of Ukraine are no longer considered to be evenly humidified areas.

 Currently, Ukrainian agriculture is not responding to climate change properly.

 For more information, please see wikipedia.org

-© 2001-2016 Units Consulting Ltd. Audit and accounting firm (Ukraine, Kiev): fast facts about climate of Ukraine, natural resources of Ukraine,
+© 2001-2022 Units Consulting Ltd. Accounting firm (Ukraine, Kiev): fast facts about climate of Ukraine, natural resources of Ukraine, BPO Cryptocurrency

-Ukrainian land, black soil (chernozem), agricultural land of Ukraine, timber, Ukrainian forests (pine, beech, oak, spruce) company registration & formation in Ukraine.
+Ukrainian land, black soil (chernozem), agricultural land of Ukraine, timber, Ukrainian forests (pine, beech, oak, spruce), business registration & formation in Ukraine.